-A timeline chronicling the evolution and ultimate demise of the KIDS of El Paso program dating back to Synanon, the progenitor of contemporary rehabilitation cults, can be found here.
+A history of the KIDS of El Paso program dating back to Synanon, the progenitor of contemporary rehabilitation cults, can be found here.

 There are media projects pending to tell more about the KIDS of El Paso story.
 If you were in the KIDS of El Paso program, please take a moment to email the webmaster using the link above for more information.

 This site is informational in nature and is not intended to be therapeutic.
 The high correlation between suicide and former program teens is unfortunate.
 If you were in KIDS of El Paso and have thought of suicide please seek immediate professional help or contact 1-800-SUICIDE.